 Otaru Canal Tours

 As a reliable Japan tour operator, we provide private transfers and tours to Otaru Canal for international travelers.
 Whether you are looking for a short Otaru Canal tour or a private chauffeur, you can easily find the most suitable one at an affordable price.
-Contact our representatives to book our Japan small group tours and Japan Private Chauffeurs.
+Contact our representatives to book our Japan small group tours and Sapporo Private Chauffeurs.

 Do I need to purchase a ticket to visit Otaru Canal?